-Google Managed PrometheusΒΆ
+Google Managed Prometheus

-Before configuring Robusta, ensure you have:
+Before setting up Robusta, make sure you have:

-1. Google Managed Prometheus configured with:
+• Google Managed Prometheus enabled

-Quick StartΒΆ
+Quick Start

-Add the following to your generated_values.yaml:
+Add the following configuration to your generated_values.yaml file:

 globalConfig:

-prometheus_url: "http://frontend.default.svc.cluster.local:9090"
+prometheus_url: http://frontend.default.svc.cluster.local:9090

 check_prometheus_flags: false # Required for Google Managed Prometheus